 I hit five supermarkets and picked up an array of brands that are sold in regions around the country.
-I focused on whole peeled tomatoes, since if you have a can of those, you can easily turn them into diced, crushed, or stewed tomatoes if you wanted.
-Plus, I'd be willing to bet that only the best tomatoes are canned whole.
+I focused on whole peeled tomatoes, because if you have a can of those, you can easily turn them into diced, crushed, or stewed tomatoes if you wanted.
+Plus, I’d be willing to bet that only the best tomatoes are canned whole.
 All except one were grown and processed domestically.

 I asked my industrious middle school-aged neighbor to come over and set up a blind tasting for me, and then I invited a bunch of friends to come by and help me taste.
 Sampling the brands side by side was eye-opening.
 Sure, they all taste like tomatoes, but some were clearly deeper in tomato flavor than others.
 It’s like the difference between a ripe and unripe tomato.
 And textures ranged from mealy to way too firm.

 Most brands add salt, and all had a little citric acid, which ensures the tomatoes reach the correct acidity level for safe canning.
 All but one (Cento, the Italian import) had calcium chloride added to help the tomatoes retain their shape.
 This is standard practice for diced tomatoes, but it seems it’s standard for whole tomatoes grown and processed in the States too.

 In addition, all the domestic brands were packed in juice.
 These had a bright, fresh tomato flavor in comparison to the imported one packed in purée, which seemed much more rich and saucy — and perfect for tomato-forward, long-simmered dishes like Bolognese.
 For a light vegetable soup, the tomatoes in juice might be a better fit.